TheSilvered/nest/docs/c_api/c_api-tokens.md

 **Description:**

-Prints a token to the Nest standard output.
+Print a token to the Nest standard output.

 ---